mahtokamal/OS_foundational_concepts/Mobile_Operating_System_and_Security.md

 # 1.2.2 Lab - Working with Android
 # 1.2.3 iOS Home Screen Items

+The iOS interface works in much the same way as the Android interface.
+Screens are used to organize apps launched with a touch.
+There are some significant differences:

+- No navigation icons - A physical button may be pressed instead of touching navigation icons.
+- No widgets - Only apps and other content can be installed on iOS device screens.
+- No app shortcuts - Each app on a home screen is the actual app, not a shortcut.

+**Home button**

+Unlike Android, iOS devices do not use navigation icons to perform functions.
+On iPhone versions prior to the iPhone X, a single physical button called the Home button performs many of the same functions as the Android navigation buttons.
+For these older phones, the Home button is at the bottom of the device and can perform many functions.
+Some common functions performed by the home button with explanations of how these functions are performed on the iPhone X, which has eliminated the home button, are shown below:

+Wake the device - When the device’s screen is off, press the Home button once to turn it on.
+On iPhone X you can wake the device using either facial recognition or by raising the phone and tapping the screen.
+(Raise to wake is also available on iPhone versions 6s or later.)
+Return to the home screen - Press the Home button while using an app to return to the last home screen that was used.
+On iPhone X return to the home screen by swiping the screen up from the bottom.
+Start Siri or voice control – Press and hold the Home button to start Siri or voice control.
+Siri is special software that understands advanced voice controls.
+On iPhone X Siri is launched by pressing and holding the side button.

+**iOS Notification Center**

+iOS devices have a notification center that displays all alerts in one location.
+To open the notification area on iOS devices, touch the top center of the screen and swipe down.
+This will show the phone's lock screen.
+Any notifications will appear in the middle area of the screen, as shown in the figure.
+From here, you can browse notifications and alerts, dismiss them, clear them, and adjust them as necessary.

+**Commonly Used Settings**

+iOS devices allow the user to quickly access common settings and switches, even if the device is locked.
+To access the commonly used settings menu, swipe down from the top right corner.

+The Control Center comes with some default controls that are always available.
+You can configure addition controls by navigating to Settings > Control Center.
+In the figure, the user has added the Flashlight, Timer, Calculator, Camera, and other apps to the Control Center screen.

+**iOS Spotlight**

+From any screen of an iOS device, touch the screen and drag down to reveal the Spotlight search field.
+Any part of the screen except the very top or the very bottom should work.
+When Spotlight search field is revealed, type what you're looking for.
+Spotlight shows suggestions from many sources including your installed apps, Setting, the internet, iTunes, App Store, movie show times, and nearby locations.
+Spotlight also automatically updates the results as you type.

 # 1.2.4 Lab - Working with iOS

 # 1.3 Common Mobile Device Features